 Netflix has started to block users from accessing out-of-country versions of their accounts.
 This may come as a scare to Canadians who regularly tap into the US version of Netflix to access a larger variety of content.
-This action comes on the heels of Netflix’s big announcement that it will be expanding services to 130 new countries.
+This action comes on the heels of Netflix’s big announcement that it will be expanding services to over 160 countries.

 The first country to be blocked from accessing content outside of their home country is Australia, where some users are already seeing the message: “You seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.”

 Netflix has yet to reveal how they will stop people from using VPNs and proxies to access their accounts outside of their own country, but it appears the site is blocking IP addresses linked to companies providing unblocking services.
 It is unclear how successful Netflix will be in blocking access to out-of-country services long term, as VPN providers can easily avoid blocks by switching IP addresses.

 This is not the first time the issue of accessing out-of-country Netflix has been raised within Canada, as over 25% of Canadian users have reported using a VPN to access the US version of Netflix at some point.
 Earlier this year, the President of Bell Media caused a stir by claiming that Canadians who use VPNs to access American Netflix are stealing.
 While subscribers might be breaching Netflix’s terms and conditions, they are not breaking any laws.
 Netflix is ultimately tasked with determining how non-local versions of Netflix through a VPN should be blocked.